arcus/education_modules/docker_101/docker_101.md

 resource1_stablesupport_text: This is hosted on the Docker website, and it is a popular and widely-shared tutorial.
 We expect it will continue to be available for the foreseeable future.
 resource1_a11y_issues: No known issues with accessibility, but we may have missed something.
 If you encounter an issue, please [let us know](#feedback)!

+resource2_name: Ten simple rules for writing Dockerfiles for reproducible data science
+resource2_description: From the Docker website: "In this self-paced, hands-on tutorial, you will learn how to build images, run containers, use volumes to persist data and mount in source code, and define your application using Docker Compose.
+You’ll even learn about a few advanced topics, such as networking and image building best practices."
+resource2_wellvetted: true
+resource2_wellvetted_text: This article was written by expert authors and published in PLOS Computational Biology, a peer reviewed scientific journal (you can read about their [editorial and peer review process](https://journals.plos.org/ploscompbiol/s/editorial-and-peer-review-process) on their website).
+resource2_maintained: true
+resource2_maintained_text: PLOS Computational Biology links any corrections, expressions of concern, or retractions to the affected article's PLOS web page, so any important updates should be available there (for more details read [PLOS's policy on posting corrections](https://journals.plos.org/ploscompbiol/s/corrections-expressions-of-concern-and-retractions)).
+resource2_stablesupport: true
+resource2_stablesupport_text: This article has an assigned DOI (digital identifier of an object), which helps to ensure it will continue to be available (read more about DOIs at [doi.org](https://www.doi.org/the-identifier/what-is-a-doi/)).
+resource2_a11y_issues: No known issues with accessibility, but we may have missed something.
+If you encounter an issue, please [let us know](#feedback)!

 @module_structure
 1. Do the first half of the Docker 101 tutorial.